Kalo Chorio: A Village Included in the Commandaria Region

 Kalo Chorio Commandaria Village

-Kalo Chorio is a charming village located in the Limassol District of Cyprus, famous for its association with the production of Commandaria, one of the world’s oldest and most storied wines.
-Nestled in the Troodos Mountains, this village offers a unique blend of history, culture, and natural beauty, making it a must-visit destination for those interested in Cypriot heritage and viticulture.
+Kalo Chorio Commandaria Village is a charming village in the Limassol District of Cyprus.
+It sits in the Troodos Mountains and is famous for its connection to Commandaria wine.
+This wine is one of the world’s oldest and most storied.
+The village blends history, culture, and natural beauty, making it a must-visit for those interested in Cypriot heritage and viticulture.

 Historical Significance